What is “property licensing”?

 - Consultation on Selective and Additional HMO Licensing in the Private Rented Sector in Oxford

-At the Cabinet meeting on 10th March 2021, the Council made the decision to go forward with designations for Selective Licensing and to make a submission to government to confirm the implementation of a Selective Licensing scheme.
-If confirmed, a scheme would be likely to start in 2022.
-Details of the Cabinet Report are below:
+At the Cabinet meeting on 10th March 2021, we made the decision to go forward with designations for selective licensing and to make a submission to government to confirm the implementation of a selectivelicensing scheme.

 Where can I find out more information?